skrishna25/Essential-Tools-to-Win-Magic-CTF/README.md

 ---

 ### Step 3: You now speak its language
-You’ve found the map.
+**Hint:** You have found the map.
 It doesn’t shout - but it guides.

 **MITRE ATT&CK:**
 T1592.002 – Gather Cloud Infra Config: Container Orchestration